curzii23/SREFBN/README.md

 ## Citation

-If you find SREFPN useful in your research, please consider citing:
+If you find SREFPN useful in your research, please consider citing: If you have any question regarding this repo, please contact cur_zii@outlook.com.

 ```